SilentPenguin/PartialScripts/README.md

     @Scripts.Include("~/Scripts/YourFileHere.js");

+Similarly, for stylesheets:

+    @Styles.Include("~/Scripts/YourFileHere.js");

-Similar to bundling, the system also supports version and wildcard style syntax:
+As with bundling, the system supports version and wildcard style syntax like so:

     @Scripts.Include("~/Scripts/jquery-{version}.js");

-Then inside your layout, make a call to RenderScripts:
+Then inside your layout:

+    @Styles.RenderAll()
     @Scripts.RenderAll()

-and it'll render tags for all previously included scripts in the location of your @Scripts.RenderAll()
+and it'll render tags for all previously included scripts in the location of your RenderAll calls.

 Quirks
 ======